Importing item types

 Custom Item Type Import Sheet_With Instructions

-Once you've downloaded the template, try importing new Custom Item Types into one of the jobs you created in a previous Idencia 101 lesson.
+Once you've downloaded the template, try importing new Custom Item Types into one of the projects you created in a previous Idencia 101 lesson.
 You can also try updating existing Item Types and Stock Item Types.

 If you struggle check out the video below.